julienlevasseur/zabbix_sqs_template/README.md

 # Installation on the Zabbix server

-This template come with a playbook to install the dependencies (boto3 python module & sqs_stats.py) on the zabbix server :
+This template comes with a playbook to install the dependencies (boto3 python module & sqs_stats.py) on the zabbix server :

 ```bash
 ansible-playbook installation_playbook.yml --extra-vars "target=$host"